 “The assignments were the highlight of the course.
 They were well designed – it’s good to use real live data from a different sphere than I’m used to working in.
 And I really liked how they built on the previous assignment learnings.”
 Digital Analyst, Boots

 No previous experience of data or programming is required.
 However, a good level of computer literacy is necessary.
 In particular, you need to be comfortable using spreadsheets programmes, such as Excel.

-You’ll need to an internet-enabled laptop or PC with Google Chrome installed.
-And you’ll ideally need to able to install new software.
+You’ll need an internet-enabled laptop or PC with Google Chrome installed.
+You will need internet access.
+And, you’ll ideally need to able to install new software.

 Co-founded by the inventor of the web, Tim Berners-Lee, the ODI offers courses that are friendly, supportive and fun.
 No question is a silly question in our classrooms, and our expert teachers will arm you with all the practical skills you need for applying what you’ve learnt to the real world.